Epsom Salt Bath vs Cold Bath (Ice Bath)

 Best for Epsom Salt Bath

-- Promoting deep relaxation and improved sleep after training
+- Promoting relaxation and improving sleep quality after training

 Best for Cold Bath (Ice Bath)